MrAusnadian/Harvard-CS50/00 - HTML and CSS.md

 - <a href="./00 - HTML and CSS/04 - Link.html">Link</a>
 - <a href="./00 - HTML and CSS/05 - Table.html">Table</a>
 - <a href="./00 - HTML and CSS/06 - Form.html">Form</a>

+#### Some info about forms

+There are several different types of form inputs, such as:
+- Inputs for text, passwords, etc
+- Radio buttons for selecting an option from several choices
+- Checkboxes for selecting n number of choices
+- An input associated with a datalist for selecting an option from a dropdown
+- And much more!